jhund/rails-data-explorer/README.md

 Rails-data-explorer is a Rails Engine plugin that makes it easy to explore the data in your app using charts and statistics.

+You throw your data in table form at rails-data-explorer.
+Rails-data-explorer then analyzes your data and automatically renders suitable charts and descriptive statistics for each column.
+I does uni-, bi- and multi-variate analysis.
+It can even find correlations in your data using Pearson's Chi Squared test.

+See below for a screenshot of what you get.

 ### Installation